The following services are responsible for the delivery of environment related areas across North Ayrshire.

 - shares information about the environmental impacts of waste, resource efficiency, and the Zero Waste challenge.

-Environmental Health and Trading Standards form part of the Protective Services team within the Economic Growth Service of the Economy and Communities Directorate.
+Environmental Health and Trading Standards form part of the Protective Services team within the Economic Growth Service which from April 2019 forms part of the Place Directorate.

 Environmental Health safeguards and regulates: